 NATIONAL INFERTILITY SURVIVAL DAY

-Each year on the Sunday before Mother’s Day, National Infertility Survival Day is observed.
+Each year on Sunday before Mother’s Day, National Infertility Survival Day remembers those struggling with infertility.

-This day was intentionally placed before Mother’s Day to finally put those struggling with infertility first in the order of things.
+This day was intentionally placed before Mother’s Day to finally put those coping with infertility first in the order of things.
 Many keep their struggle private.
-However, others choose to bring the issue out in the open and share with family and friends.
-On National Infertility Survival Day, to share, bond, band together and celebrate the significant triumphs and small daily efforts is each person’s personal choice.
+However, others choose to bring the issue out in the open and share it with family and friends.
+The day encourages individuals and couples coping with infertility to share, bond, band together, and celebrate the significant triumphs and small daily efforts.

 Use #InfertilitySurvivalDay to post on social media.

-Founded by Beverly Barna in 2004, National Infertility Survival Day, she conceived the day as a way to give those struggling with infertility their own special day.
-She is also the author of Infertility Sucks!
+Beverly Barna founded National Infertility Survival Day in 2004.
+She conceived the day as a way to give those struggling with infertility their own special day.
+Barna is also the author of Infertility Sucks!
 (Keeping It All Together When Sperm and Egg Remain Stubbornly Apart.)
-For more information visit her website at www.infertilitysucks-thebook.com